-People are searching on the internet for information on topics that they are interested in every day.
+People are searching on the internet for information on topics they are interested in every day.

-If you like sports, you will find everything that you need about your favorite sport.
+You will find everything you need about your favorite sport if you like sports.

 If you like music, you will be able to find the latest news about your favorite singer.

-If you like wine, you will find all of the information you would need to purchase the best wine.
+If you like wine, you will find all the information you need to purchase the best wine.